three layers of quality

 You've used an app where everything functions but every interaction feels like a chore.
 You tap, you wait, you tap again, you wonder if it went through.
 It works, but it fights you the whole way.

 Now think about the times something just flowed.
 You barely noticed the interface because it got out of your way.
-It remembered what you needed, showed you the right thing at the right time & never made you think twice.
+It remembered what you needed, showed you the right thing at the right time, and never made you think twice.

 That gap is layer 2.
 Good defaults, clear flow, no wasted steps.
 No moment where the user thinks about your product instead of their goal.